Buying a dog (or pet) wheelchair is not easy! How to Choose.

 - Injuries of any kind can make it hard for an animal to walk.

-- Recovery from Surgery – After surgery, animals can experience a difficulty walking, or the surgeon may recommend the animal “stay off his feet.”
+- Recovery from Surgery – After surgery, animals can experience difficulty walking, or the surgeon may recommend the animal “stay off his feet.”

 - Spinal problems